scanner-research/scanner/docs/index.rst

 - **First-class support for GPU acceleration:** Most image processing algorithms can benefit greatly from GPU execution, so Scanner provides first-class support for writing Ops that utilize GPU execution.
 Scanner also leverages specialized GPU hardware for video decoding when available.

-- **Distributed execution:** Scanner can scale out applications to hundreds of machines, and is designed to be fault tolerant, so your applciations can use cheaper preemptible machines on cloud computing platforms.
+- **Distributed execution:** Scanner can scale out applications to hundreds of machines, and it is designed to be fault tolerant so your applications can use cheaper preemptible machines on cloud computing platforms.

-What Scanner is not:

-- Scanner **is not** a new system for implementing new high-performance image and video processing kernels from scratch.
-However, Scanner can be used to create scalable video processing applications by composing kernels that already exist as part of popular libraries such as OpenCV, Caffe, TensorFlow, etc. or have been implemented in popular languages like Cuda or Halide.
+Scanner **is not** a  system for implementing new high-performance image and video processing kernels from scratch.
+However, Scanner can be used to create scalable video processing applications by composing kernels that already exist as part of popular libraries such as `OpenCV <https://docs.opencv.org/3.4.1/d1/dfb/intro.html>`__, `Caffe <http://caffe.berkeleyvision.org/>`__, `TensorFlow <http://tensorflow.org/>`__, etc. or have been implemented in high-performance domain-specific languages like `Cuda <https://developer.nvidia.com/cuda-zone>`__ or `Halide <http://halide-lang.org/>`__.

 .. toctree::
    :maxdepth: 2